ghcmartins1978/BetterWorkAI/static/docs/rust_helper_setup.md

 ### Step 4: Connect the Web Interface

 1. Launch the helper application if it's not already running
-2. On the BettermanAI web interface, navigate to Settings
+2. On the BettermanAI web interface, you'll see a connection status alert at the top of your dashboard
-3. Under "Helper Connection", enter: `http://127.0.0.1:17400`
+3. Click the "Setup Helper" button to open the connection modal
+4. Make sure the URL in the connection settings shows: `http://127.0.0.1:17400`
-4. Click "Test Connection" to verify
+5. Click "Test & Save Connection" to verify
-5. If successful, you'll see a green checkmark and system information
+6. If successful, you'll see a green success message and the dashboard will update to show connected status

+> **Note:** The website automatically checks for connection on every page load.
+If you see the helper is connected (green status), you don't need to do anything else!

 ## Troubleshooting